Common cold is usually self-limited and resolves within a few days. Most people experience at least one common cold per year.

 Diagnosis is generally clinical, based on history and exam.
 Investigations may be required when symptoms worsen or do not resolve in the usual timeframe.

-Treatment includes reassurance that this is a self-limiting condition, rest, adequate fluid intake, and an analgesic/antipyretic for pain/fever.
+Treatment includes reassurance that this is a self-limiting condition, rest, adequate fluid intake, and symptom relief.
 Antibiotics are not recommended.

 Complications include bacterial infections such as otitis media, sinusitis, or pneumonia.